tjwhitaker/prune-and-tune-ensembles/README.md

 | Model name             | CIFAR-10 Accuracy | CIFAR-100 Accuracy |
 | ---------------------- | ----------------- | ------------------ |
 | WRN28x10 PAT (AR + 1C) | 96.45%            | 82.44%             |

+## Contributing

+Our codebase is open source and licensed under the MIT License.
+This current repo is in progress of being updated.
+Feel free to reach out with questions or improvements.